top of page

 img3.jpg

 From here I launched into the iterative process of prototyping and testing.
-I fabricated the prototypes by molding flexible materials using 3D printed molds.
+I fabricated the prototypes by developing conductive elastomers and molding flexible materials using 3D printed molds.
+Then, I integrated the electrodes with the electronics and helmet with a combination of soft, conductive fabrics and other materials.

 The prototype helmets were tested both in simulated driving scenarios and on a real track by professional rally and race car drivers.
 Drivers reported that the electrodes did not pose any discomfort or distraction; moreover, the electrodes maintained reliable contact even during high-vibration driving scenarios such as rally car driving.